Submitted by cwaller on

-BY: J. PATRICK BECKER, JENNY H. CONNORS, ALLISON T. DOMSON, J. CONRAD GARCIA AND CRAIG L. RASCOE
+BY: J. PATRICK BECKER, JENNY H. CONNORS, ALLISON T. DOMSON & J. CONRAD GARCIA

 The Internal Revenue Service (“IRS”) recently issued guidance in Rev. Proc.
 2014-12, providing a safe harbor for the allocation of IRC Sec.
 47 rehabilitation tax credits in tax credit partnerships under IRC Sec.
 704(b).
 The IRS indicated that the safe harbor is intended to provide partners and partnerships with increased predictability in IRC Sec.
 47 rehabilitation tax credit allocations following the decision in Historic Boardwalk Hall, LLC v.
 Commissioner, 694 F.3d 425 (3rd Cir.
 2012).

 The issuance of the Historic Boardwalk decision in August 2012 created significant uncertainty in the rehabilitation tax credit arena.
 The United States Court of Appeals for the Third Circuit found that a private sector investor in a rehabilitation tax credit partnership had no meaningful stake in the partnership and was not a bona fide partner for federal income tax purposes.
 Accordingly, the Third Circuit disallowed all historic rehabilitation tax credits previously allocated to the investor.
 Following this decision, tax practitioners and real estate development professionals sought guidance from the IRS regarding the conditions under which rehabilitation tax credit allocations would be respected.

 The Revenue Procedure outlines several requirements that must be met for IRC Sec.
 47 rehabilitation tax credit allocations to be respected.

 Historic Tax Credit Partnership Investors